 Time and Financial Goals

-Yesterday I celebrated my daughter’s 20th birthday, by reminiscing about the day she was born (she is out of town at school, so we won’t celebrate with her, but assume she celebrated with friends).
+A while ago, I celebrated my daughter’s birthday by reminiscing about the day she was born (she is out of town at school, so that we won’t celebrate with her, but assume she celebrated with friends).
+As the Rolling Stones pointed out, Time and financial goals wait for no one.

-The decision to have kids was a hotly discussed topic between my wife and myself, since I was positive we could not afford to have kids at the time (as usual, my wife was correct, that we would simply adjust our lifestyle to fit the new costs in).
+The decision to have kids was a hotly discussed topic between my wife and myself.
+I was positive we could not afford to have kids at the time.
+As usual, my wife was correct that we would adjust our lifestyle to fit the new costs in.
+We were lucky I had a good job that paid well.

 What Would I Change?